 This post may contain affiliate links.
 Please read my disclosure for more information.

-Best Gifts for Gamers is part three of a ten-part series of gift guides for cheap millennials who want to buy their friends and family gifts but don’t have time to shop.
+Best Gifts for Gamers is part three of a five-part series of gift guides for cheap millennials who want to buy their friends and family gifts but don’t have time to shop.

 My husband Travis is a gamer.
 He’s not a “lose yourself for weeks” kind of gamer but it’s the thing he chooses to do in his spare time.
 I, on the other hand, know nothing about video games.
 I was an only child and my mom was of the mindset that girls play with girl toys.
 She wouldn’t even buy me Legos.